 When Radford Software sought to optimise their digital delivery by streamlining their offering, improving their time to market, and ramping up product quality, they turned to SoftEd.

-Radford Software specialise in inventory and traceability software applications for the horticultural sector.
-Their wide-ranging software solutions cover the full lifecycle of fresh produce from orchard to packhouse to consumer.
+Radford Software specialises in inventory and traceability software applications for the horticultural sector.
+Their wide-ranging software solutions cover the full lifecycle of fresh produce from orchard to packhouse to the consumer.

 Initially one of eight software providers to the post-harvest kiwifruit industry, they are now the only independent software supplier in that category.
 Based in Tauranga in New Zealand, their software solutions are used in a multitude of categories all over New Zealand and internationally.

 As the company grew, founder and owner, Phil Radford saw an opportunity for both technical and people efficiency gains.
 Specifically, he wanted to see improvement in their time to market, their quality, and to simplify their product offering.

 The Radford team began to investigate how the company might be able to make some positive change, and they sought inspiration from the Theory of Constraints management model.
 The model views any manageable system as being limited in achieving more of its goals by a very small number of constraints.
 There is always at least one constraint, and the theory uses a focusing process to identify the constraint and to restructure the rest of the organisation around it.